-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seek ing for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score e will be used in the admissions process:

-- \\\\ SAT with Essay component required
+C8B SAT with Essay component required

-- \\\\ SAT with ESSAY component recommended
+C8B SAT with Essay component recommended

-- $\underline{X}$ SAT with or without ESSAY component accepted
+C8B SAT with or without Essay component accepted X

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+C8C Please indicate how vour institution will use the SAT or ACT writing component: check all that apply: oaooa.oatoott , - a o O O O orroom an arial appri

-SAT essay ACT essay
+C8C SAT essay ACT essay

-For admission
+C8C For admission

-For placement $\square$ $\boxtimes$
+C8C For placement Х Х

-For advising $\square$ $\boxtimes$
+C8C For advising х х

-In place of an application essay
+C8C In place of an application essay

+C8C

 As a validity check on the application essay

-No college policy as of now
+C8C No college policy as of now

-Not using essay component
+C8C Not using essay component

+CRD In addition does v our institution use annlicants' test scores f or academic advising?
+COD III addition, uocs y our manuallon use applicants 1631 360163 1 or academic advising:

-- D. In addition, does your institution use applicants' test scores for academic advising? \X\ yes \\\ no - E. Latest date by which SAT or ACT scores must be received for fall-term admission\\\03/01\\\\\ Latest date by which SAT Subject Test scores must be received for fall-term admission\\\\03/01\\\\\
+C8E Latest date by which SAT or ACT scores must be received for fall- August 15, 2018 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-Test scores are optional for admission to most majors, but scores are required for nursing, allied health majors, and for those looking to enter the TJU partnership program.
-SAT also required to be considered for the Honors program or a Presidential Scholarship.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F Test scores are optional for most majors, but scores are required for nursing and allied health applicants and for those students applying to enter the Thomas Jefferson University partnership program.
+The SAT

-G. Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):